Paraphrynus

 Paraphrynus is a genus of whip spiders, also known as tailless whip scorpions (order Amblypygi), of the family Phrynidae.
 It is distributed from the southwestern United States to Central America, including several Caribbean islands.
 Most species are endemic to Mexico.

+The genus was first described as Hemiphrynus by Reginald Pocock in 1902.
+Since there was already a beetle genus named Hemiphrynus, A. Moreno renamed the genus Paraphrynus in 1940.
+The genus was revised by Carolyn Mullinex in 1975.

+Description

+The pedipalp tibia has nine or ten (rarely more) dorsal spines.
+Between the two longest spines are two shorter ones.
+This pattern of spines distinguishes Paraphrynus from the closely related genus Phrynus, which has only one spine between the two longest spines.

 Taxonomy

 This genus can be told apart from Phrynus by observing the patella of the pedipalp, which in Phrynus has one small spine between the two largest, while Paraphrynus has two.
-It can be distinguished from Acantophrynus by its lack of spines in the frontal region of the carapace.
+It can be distinguished from Acanthophrynus by its lack of spines in the frontal region of the carapace.
 The remaining member of the family Phrynidae, Heterophrynus, does not seem to be sympatric with any species of this genus.